8 Argentina Geographic Regions

 As indicated by its name, it is located in the north-west area of the country.
 It is divided into three sub-regions:

-It is a vast altiplane going beyond the boundaries of Argentina.
-In Argentina limits at north with Bolivia and in the west with Chile.
+It is a vast altiplano going beyond the boundaries of Argentina.
+Argentina limits at the north with Bolivia and in the west with Chile.

 Limits in the west with the Puna and in the east with Sub-Andean Sierras, it develops in north-south direction, between both.

 It presents three different kinds of relief: one of them is mountainous, within which you distinguish two chains, the Western and the Eastern.
-In the Western the most important peaks are Aguilar and Chañi with 6200 msnm in Jujuy; Cachi, Acay and Cumbre del Obispo in Salta.
-In the Eastern, we found lower mountains represented by Sierras de Santa Victoria in Salta, and Tilcara in Jujuy.
+In the Western the most important peaks are Aguilar and Chañi with 6200 masl in Jujuy; Cachi, Acay, and Cumbre del Obispo in Salta.
+In the Eastern, we found lower mountains represented by Sierras de Santa Victoria in Salta and Tilcara in Jujuy.

 They are low, parallel sierras, looking from north-east to south-west.